 The failure to report all income, pay all tax, and submit all required information returns, including FBARs, must be due to non-willful conduct.

-Non-willful conduct is conduct that is due to negligence, inadvertence, or mistake or conduct that is the result of a good faith misunderstanding of the requirements of the law.
+Non-willful conduct is conduct that is due to negligence, inadvertence, mistake, or conduct that is the result of a good faith misunderstanding of the requirements of the law.

 Willful Blindness